 Porta Nuova is home to Verona’s central train station (Stazione Porta Nuova).
 It is a convenient place to stay if you plan to arrive or leave by rail.
 Bologna is only 50-minute, Mantova, Venice, and Milan are around 1 hour, Verona airport is around 15 minutes away!

-You can also easily reach the historic center within 20 minutes walking with plenty of attractions like the city’s largest square, Piazza Bra, Gran Guardia palace, ancient Roman amphitheater, Casa di Giulietta (Juliet’s House), among others.
+Within short distance from Porta Nuova, you can find Piazza Cittadella, as well as the city’s largest square, Piazza Bra, Gran Guardia palace, ancient Roman amphitheater, Casa di Giulietta, among others.

-Best places to stay in Verona in Porta Nuova:
+Best places to stay in Verona in Porta Nuova for first-time visitors:

 Veronetta, or little Verona is an area on the east side of the city separate from the historic center by the Adige River.
 You can easily reach by walking across the Ponte Pietra, Ponte Nuovo, or Ponte Navi bridges.